LukeShortCloud/rootpages/src/programming/rust.rst

 29. "Rust from the beginning, project management with Cargo."
 DEV Community.
 July 5, 2022.
 Accessed April 12, 2023. https://dev.to/azure/rust-from-the-beginning-project-management-with-cargo-5017
 30. "What is an enum in Rust?"
 Educative.
 Accessed April 14, 2023. https://www.educative.io/answers/what-is-an-enum-in-rust
 31. "Rust - Vectors."
 GeeksforGeeks.
 July 1, 2022.
 Accessed April 15, 2023. https://www.geeksforgeeks.org/rust-vectors/
+32. "What's the de-facto way of reading and writing files in Rust 1.x?"
+Stack Overflow.
+May 4, 2022.
+Accessed April 17, 2023. https://stackoverflow.com/questions/31192956/whats-the-de-facto-way-of-reading-and-writing-files-in-rust-1-x
+33. "How to read and write files in Rust." opensource.com.
+January 2, 2023.
+Accessed April 17, 2023. https://opensource.com/article/23/1/read-write-files-rust